AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

     - input data type: type of data supported,
     - input: possible values for input,
     - included operators: operators supported for this function (if any),
-    - limit: maximum number of rules (with this function) you can use in a derived field,
+    - limitations: limitations that apply for this specific function,
     - output.

 -   use cases, including: